boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 to only show candidates that contain the selected substructure.
 Further, you can filter the candidate list using a SMARTS pattern or full-text search.

-You can open a context menu by right click on the compound.
+You can open a context menu by right click on a proposed structure.
 It offers you to open the compound in PubChem or copy the InChI or InChI key in your clipboard.

-If the compound is contained in any database, a blue or grey label with the name of this database is displayed below the compound.
+If the structure is contained in any database, a blue or grey label with the name of this database is displayed below the structure.
 You can click on blue labels to open the database entry in your browser window.
 Yellow labels indicate that the candidate is contained in the corresponding custom database.
 A red label indicates that this candidate is flagged with an unknown database.